alan-turing-institute/WimbledonPlanner/README.md

 > cd wimbledon/sql
 > bash create_localhost.sh
 ```

+> [!IMPORTANT]
+> If you wish to initialise the database with the data downloaded from Azure prior to the web app's shutdown, you should pass the SQL dump as an extra argument to the script, i.e. `bash create_localhost.sh /path/to/wimbledon.sql`.
+> The dump is stored in the REG SharePoint folder, in the `REG_Service_Areas/Project_Scheduling` subdirectory.

 This creates a postgresql server at `/usr/local/var/postgres` on your system with a `wimbledon` database on it and the schema defined by `wimbledon/sql/schema.py`.
 If you'd like to check this worked you can connect to the database with the postgres command-line tool:
 ```bash
 > psql wimbledon